Famicoman/obsoleet.com/content/post/2010-07-13-electronic-beer.md

   - thinstack

 ---
-A few weeks ago I was given a shoutout on episode 17 of the podcast <a href="http://electronicbeer.com" title="Electronic Beer" target="_blank">Electronic Beer</a> which is hosted by a group of people from Thinstack.
+A few weeks ago I was given a shoutout on episode 17 of the podcast [Electronic Beer](http://electronicbeer.com) which is hosted by a group of people from [Thinstack](http://thinstack.net).
 It is an entertaining podcast focusing on beer and current events.
 Good for a listen, and great if you are in the chat channel on a live streaming night, which takes place every Wednesday.